undo444/Altex/README.md

-Tested diverese functionalities on www.altex.ro in Java with selenium Webdriver
+Tested diverse functionalities on www.altex.ro in Java with selenium Webdriver